jim-collier/x9git/README.md

 ## Summary

+If you're reading this, you probably know how to use Git.
+You probably also understand that it's complex, mostly because it's so flexible.

-One reason Git is so complex, is because it's so flexible.
-It's so flexible because it supports a wide variety of workflows, team sizes, and very narrow/hard edge-cases of conflict resolution.
+Git is so flexible because it supports a wide variety of workflows, team sizes, and very narrow/hard edge-cases of conflict resolution.

-`gitsby` vastly simplifies Git, by:
+Gitsby vastly simplifies Git, by:

-- Applying an opinionated workflow, and ignoring the myriad other ways of doing the same thing.
+- Applying an "opinionated" workflow, and ignoring the myriad other ways of doing the same thing.

-- By acknowledging that (arguably) some ≈90% of Git's complexity is devoted to to covering about ≈10% of use-cases, and ignoring most of them.
-(Not pretending they never happen, just not trying to be the tool to solve them.)
+- By acknowledging that (arguably) some ≈90% of Git's complexity is devoted to to covering about ≈10% of edge use-cases, and purposely ignoring most of them.
+(That is to say, not pretending they never happen - just not trying to be the tool to solve them if and when they arise.)

-gitsby and git are 100% compatible and interchangeable.
+Gitsby and Git are 100% compatible and interchangeable.

 - *In fact in large projects, you'll still need raw `git` to resolve some sticky situations that `gitsby` purposely doesn't try to tackle (in order to keep-it-simple and "do one thing well").*

 100% compatible with GitHub and GitLab.

-Arguably, about 90% of Git's complexity is due to covering a fringe about 10% of use-cases.
-If you buy that argument, then axiomatically, if you lop off that 10% of fringe use-cases, then Git becomes 90% easier to work with.
-This goes further, lopping off (very approximately) half of the functionality, and is about 95% easier to work with.

 ## General attributes

 - Encourages an opinionated workflow.
+(More on what that means below, because it has besome an overloaded word.)

 - It doesn't cover fringe use-cases, which Git itself can cover while still using this for the more common stuff.

 - It's goal-oriented, rather than task-driven.
 (Which sounds like hand-wavy doublespeak, but is accurate.
 The subcommands themselves illustrate how.)

 To be clear, gitsby is just shell script.
+(Two scripts actually, with the same syntax and results.)
 There's not much "logic", it's more about exposing a set of goal-oriented commands, sanity-checking arguments and underlying filesystem, and then chaining together the appropriate git commands to accomplish that goal.

-gitsby and regular git are fully compatible. gitsby does nothing that git can't do directly (with many more commands and guards).
+Gitsby does nothing that git can't do directly, with many more commands and guards.

 Sub-objectives in the workflow of each gitsby command:

-1. Make few assumptions about underlying state, and
+1. Don't make assumptions - about the underlying repo state.

-1. Do things in a safe way (if occasionally redundant and/or unnecessary), that is tolerant of unexpected or inconsistent states.
+1. Be safe - if occasionally redundant and/or unnecessary.
+Never risk losing work - yours locally, or others in the remote.

 1. Be idempotent.

+1. Be tolerant - of previous commands having been only half-finished, and other potential weirdness.

+1. Be forgiving - any sub-command can be run at any time, and if it doesn't make sense, it won't screw anything up.

 ## "Opinionated workflow": What are the opinions?

+The "opinions" are mostly informed by industry and conventional best-practices, learned over millions upon millions of programmer-hours.
+There is no reinvention of any wheels - it's just an exposed interface that places gentle guardrails and sanity checks around a way of working with Git that has proven to more easily scale and minimize trouble.

 There are many implicit opinions baked in.
 Here are the main ones: